artefactual/atom-docs/user-manual/administer/manage-digital-object-storage.rst

    :width: 50%
    :alt: A image of the upload limit dialogue box

 #.
 In the "Upload limit" menu, click the "Edit" link.
-A dialogue box will apear
+A dialogue box will appear
    that will allow for 1 of 3 options:

    * **Disable uploads** will prevent users from uploading any digital objects.